 How about some historical wreck diving and escaping the coldest time of the year in the northern hemisphere?
-Come aboard M/V Truk Master for one of the best wreck diving trips in the world while experiencing Christmas in an enjoyable tropical 30+ degrees Celsius (86°F).
+Come aboard M/V Truk Master for Christmas in Truk Lagoon and enjoy one of the best wreck diving trips in the world.
+All this, while experiencing Christmas in an enjoyable tropical 30+ degrees Celsius (86°F).

 Our ‘Christmas Buy One – Get One Free’ Special is the perfect occasion for you and a friend to find out together why Truk is classed as one of the best wreck dive sites in the world!
 Your Christmas gift from Master Liveaboards!

 Almost 75 years later, all wrecks have been conquered again; this time by beautiful corals and dazzling marine life.
-There is no other place on this planet where you will find so many awe inspiring wrecks together, which can be visited by both recreational and technical divers alike.
-Here is a little appetizer for you:
+There is no other place on this planet where you will find so many awe inspiring wrecks together.
+These wrecks can be visited by both recreational and technical divers alike.
+Here is a little appetizer for you